robbert-vdh/yabridge/README.md

 ## TODOs

-There are a few things that should be done before making this public, including:
+There are a few things that should be done before releasing this, including:

 - Implement missing features:
   - GUIs.
 Right now I'm just ignoring all of the opcodes related to GUIs so that